Last Updated: Monday, 19 April 2021 at 20:22

 novelWriter is a markdown-like text editor designed for writing novels and larger projects of many smaller plain text documents.
-It uses its own flavour of markdown that supports a meta data syntax for comments, synopsis and cross-referencing between files.
-The idea is to have a simple text editor which allows for easy organisation of text files and notes, built on a plain text file project repository for robustness.
+It uses its own flavour of markdown that supports a meta data syntax for comments, synopsis and cross-referencing between documents.
+The idea is to have a simple text editor which allows for easy organisation of text documents and notes, built on a plain text file project repository for robustness.

 The plain text storage is suitable for version control software, and also well suited for file synchronisation tools.
-The core project structure is stored in a project XML file.
+The core project structure is stored in a single project XML file.
 Other meta data is primarily saved as JSON files.

 - Website: https://novelwriter.io